Being excused from jury service

 Being overseas

-If you are overseas, complete the form online or have someone return the notice via mail and include a letter stating the date you left, how long you will be overseas and the date you expect to return.
+If you are overseas, send an email to the court detailed in your Notice to Prospective Juror.
+Alternatively, have someone return the notice via mail and include a letter stating the date you left, how long you will be overseas and the date you expect to return.

 Future jury service